 The microcontroller was identified as the most crucial component to allow proper helmet function.
 This microcontroller served as a gathering hub for all our sensor data and was used for packaging and transmitting the information to a central application.
-To complete this function, our microcontroller was required to be able to connect wirelessly to a phone to enable data transmission.
-The team determined two main ways to complete the transmission: via wifi or Bluetooth.
-Deciding on the appropriate physical size of the microcontroller was a secondary and yet important consideration.
+To complete this function, it was necessary for our microcontroller to connect wirelessly to a phone to enable data transmission.
+The team determined two main ways to complete the transmission: via Wi-Fi or Bluetooth.
+Deciding on the appropriate physical size of the microcontroller was another important consideration.
 Mounting a large controller on the helmet would have rendered it unstable, ultimately reducing the reliability of our product.
-Finally, the microcontroller required the appropriate number of input/output pins to mount sensors and transmit data, a final decision that was made based on its size and placement.
+Finally, the microcontroller required the appropriate number of input/output pins to mount sensors and transmit data.

-We settled on a small, wifi-based microcontroller.
-The Particle Photon shown in figure 6 met all the necessary criteria for our functioning microcontroller.
-With built-in wifi capabilities and a companion app to aid coding, the particle photon could handle our project's essential functions.
+We settled on a small, Wi-Fi-based microcontroller.
+The Particle Photon shown in the figure below met all the necessary criteria for our functioning microcontroller.
+With built-in Wi-Fi capabilities and a companion app to aid programming, the Particle Photon could handle our project's essential functions.
 Furthermore, it offered 14 usable input/output pins to hold necessary sensors and potential attachments.

-Figure 6.
+Figure 10.
 Particle Photon Microcontroller